 Benefits of Environmental Auditing

-If environmental auditing is implemented in a constructive way there are many benefits to be derived from the process.
+If environmental auditing is implemented constructively there are many benefits to be derived from the process.
 The auditing approach described in this paper will help to:

-- assess training programmes and provide data to assist in training
+- Assess training programs and provide data to assist in training

 - Enable companies to build on good environmental performance, give credit where appropriate and highlight deficiencies

 - Identify potential cost savings, such as from waste minimization